-After graduating from the Northern Film School in 2009 with a BA (Hons) in Film and Moving Image Production, Alison began working in the UK film Industry as a runner and progressed through the AD department to 2nd Assistant Director.
+After graduating from the Northern Film School in 2009 with a BA (Hons) in Film and Moving Image Production, Alison began working in the UK film Industry as a runner and more recently as a 2nd Assistant Director.
 Her practice as a drama director is benefited by her experience as an AD, working on productions such as Outlander, Netflix’s Outlaw King, Trainspotting 2, BBC’s Clique, Rillington Place and River City.

 Alison is currently in post-production with short film ‘Duck Daze’, funded by BFI NET.WORK and developed as part of the Scottish Film Talent Network’s New Talent Scheme.
 Duck Daze is a bold story about a Hebridean woman who gets revenge on her childhood abuser, with the help of a duck.
 Written by award-winning playwright Julia Taudevin, Duck Daze is a collaboration with Hopscotch Films, Dresden Pictures and Gentle Giant Productions, and stars BAFTA winner Daniela Nardini alongside the legendary Gaelic actor and performer Dolina MacLennan.